garethparris/k3s-rpi/k3s-pvc-nfs.md

 # K3S Persistent Storage Setup

-This document describes how store the K3S private registry we created earlier onto our NFS server and us will be stored on the SD card.
-In a later chapter we will move this to our NFS server.
+This document describes how store the K3S private registry we created earlier on our NFS server instead of on the local SD card.
+It creates a Persistent Volume (PV) and Persistent Volume Claim (PVC) in K3S.

-## TBC
+## Create and Export NFS folder

 ```bash
 sudo mkdir -p /mnt/nfs/registry